rhjhunt/rhsm/README.md

 RHSM
 =========

-Ansible role to use *redhat_subscription* to register a Red Hat Enterprise Linux (RHEL) system with `subscription-manager`.
+Ansible role to use the *redhat_subscription* module to register a Red Hat Enterprise Linux (RHEL) system with `subscription-manager`.

 Requirements
 ------------